krispy1298/chrome-extension-better-devops/README.md

-# Chrome Extension Better DevOps
+# Chrome Extension Azure Boards

-A Chrome extension to enhance your DevOps workflow and productivity.
+A Chrome extension to enhance your Azure Boards workflow and productivity.

 ## Features

-- Improves DevOps-related workflows in the browser
+- Improves layout and readability
-- Streamlines common development operations tasks
 - Easy to install and use

 ## Installation